Know in one minute about fenugreek benefits for women

 8. Enhance breast size

 Fenugreek seed contains a bioactive compound that increases healthy breast tissue and is useful to enhance breast size.
-Moreover, it also enhances estrogen hormone that promotes sexual and reproductive development (8).
+Moreover, it also enhances the estrogen hormone that promotes sexual and reproductive development (8).

 Side effect of fenugreek